-As you pipe the biscuits onto the tray, use a sharp knife to cut the dough where you want to biscuit to end.
-Make sure the biscuits are spaced apart because they will expand when they cook.
+As you pipe the biscuits onto the tray, use a sharp knife to cut the dough off where you want the biscuit to end.
+Make sure the biscuits are spaced apart because they will expand when they bake.

-Melt the dark chocolate and dip half biscuit into the chocolate, and let it dry on some baking paper.
+Melt the dark chocolate and dip half the biscuit into the chocolate.
+Let them dry on some baking paper.

 Leave the chocolate to set completely at room temperature.

 • The mixture may be a little runnier than most shortbread recipes because I added more milk.
 I find it’s easier to pipe out, but it does make the cookie expand a little more so use a smaller nozzle if you want.